-Fennel essential oil, known best for its digestive health components, also has other medicinal properties.
+Fennel essential oil, is best known for its digestive health components.
+However, this essential oil also has other medicinal properties.
 It has a taste similar to licorice, and the seed is used in a variety of cooking and baking.
 In fact, you may recognize the taste of a fennel seed as a popular ingredient in many sausages.
 It’s also used in recipes for vegan sausages that use vital wheat gluten.
 The strong, spicy flavor isn’t for everyone, of course.
 Yet while you might not be a fan of its licorice-like taste, you should still consider giving fennel essential oil a try, especially if you suffer from certain stomach problems.
 (1) Fennel is in the carrot and parsley family, and is related to cumin, anise, dill, and caraway.
 It’s great for sprinkling on salads and into soups, and both the seed and oil boast plenty of health benefits.
 You can learn more about this essential oil by reading the benefits and ideas for use outlined below.

 Here are 6 amazing health benefits of fennel oil: